|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 The NTP's Annual Reports on Carcinogens (see the latest edition) are one of the four sources used by OSHA to declare substances as carcinogens.

 NTP is one of your most trusted sources when it comes to information about toxic chemicals or potential carcinogens.

 If you are authoring an Safety Data Sheet or have extreme technical interest, you can download NTP Study Data directly from their web site (this data is very technical and of limited use to the general public).
 You should also consult Appendix F of 29 CFR 1910.1200, the OSHA Hazard Communication Standard, which provides guidance for the hazard classification regarding carcinogenicity.

 Ensure a safe workplace with safety signs and labels from Safety Emporium!

 See also: ATSDR, Biolgical oxygen demand, carcinogen, teratogen, toxic.

-Entry last updated: Friday, December 31, 2010.
-This page is copyright 2000-2013 by ILPI.
+Entry last updated: Sunday, March 1, 2020.
+This page is copyright 2000-2021 by ILPI.
 Unauthorized duplication or posting on other web sites is expressly prohibited.
 Send suggestions, comments, and new entry desires (include the URL if applicable) to us by email.